Bucketized Active Sampling for Learning ACOPF: Active Learning for

-Another novelty of \abs{} is its implementation of the learning rate adjustment, which is a significant extension of \mbox{\textsc{ReduceLROnPlateau}}~\cite{pytorch, keras}. \abs{} uses two patience counters $\rho_1$ and $\rho_2$.
+Another novelty of \bas{} is its use of patience-based scheduling, inspired by \mbox{\textsc{ReduceLROnPlateau}}~\cite{pytorch}. \bas{} uses two patience counters $\rho_1$ and $\rho_2$.
 Counter $\rho_1$ is paired with $\gamma_1$, the classical discount factor ($\gamma_1 < 1.0$), to reduce the learning rate $\beta$ when $\rho_1$ reaches its threshold $\overline{\rho_1}$.
-In addition, to avoid premature learning convergence when new samples are added, \abs{} uses a boosting factor $\gamma_2> 1.0$ to increase the learning rate when patience counter $\rho_2$ reaches its threshold $\overline{\rho_2}$.
-This avoids ``local optima''~\cite{gal2017deep} without requiring re-initialization of weights after active sampling.
+When $\rho_2$ reaches its threshold, active sampling is triggered.
+In addition, to avoid premature learning convergence when new samples are added, \bas{} uses a boosting factor $\gamma_2> 1.0$ to increase the learning rate.
+Algorithm~\ref{algo:patience} describes the procedure.